Centigrade/ngtx/docs/extending.md

 };
 ```

-In the code above we imported the `createExtension` function and declare all the helper we're going to use soon.
+In the code above we imported the `createExtension` function and declared all the helpers we're going to use soon.
 Let's go through the parameters that we are provided with by `createExtension`:

 - `getTargets`: When calling this function, we get an array-like list of the _targets_ that is defined by the user in the test: